skojaku/scola/docs/source/Constructing_networks_with_different_null_models.rst

+.. _constructing_networks_with_different_null_models:

 ================================================
 Constructing networks with different null models
 ================================================

-With the Scola, two nodes are adjacent in the network if and only if the correlation between the nodes is considerably different from that in a null model.
+With the Scola, two nodes are adjacent in the network if and only if the correlation between the nodes is considerably different from that for a null model.
-In this example, we will show that diffferent null models will generate considerably different netwowkrs.
+In this example, we will show that diffferent null models may generate different netwowkrs.

-We use historic S&P 500 stock price data retrieved from Yahoo finance, `sp500-log-return.csv <https://raw.githubusercontent.com/skojaku/scola/master/data/sp500-log-return.csv>`_, which contains the log return of the prices of N=488 stocks between 2015/01/01 and 2019/01/01 (L=1,008 days).
-The code to retrieve the data can be found in `here <https://raw.githubusercontent.com/skojaku/scola/master/data/get_sp500_stock_prices.py>`.
+We use the historic S&P 500 stock price data retrieved from Yahoo finance, `sp500-log-return.csv <https://raw.githubusercontent.com/skojaku/scola/master/data/sp500-log-return.csv>`_, which contains the logarithmic return of the stock prices of N=488 companies between 2015/01/01 and 2019/01/01 (L=1,008 days; `code to retrieve the data  <https://raw.githubusercontent.com/skojaku/scola/master/data/get_sp500_stock_prices.py>`_).

-First, download the toy data by
+We download the data and compute the correlation matrix:

 .. code-block:: python